Words of Courage

-Whether we’re hosting youth programs in the letterpress shop, or taking our presses to the people at festivals and events, we’re all about lifting voices — and sharing the joy and empowerment that comes from printing your own words by hand.
+Whether we’re hosting youth groups in the letterpress shop, or taking our presses to the people at festivals and events through Press Power, PiP’s letterpress programs are all about lifting voices — and sharing the joy and empowerment that comes from printing your own words by hand.

 Print Futures is a quarterly series that supports new voices in letterpress by building bridges between emerging printers doing great work in educational institutions, community centers, and professional shops.
 This letterpress program is co-produced by Partners in Print (PiP) and Letterpress Educators of Art & Design (LEAD).